grahamwwilson/Resampler/README.md

 ## example8.cpp
 Implement OpenMP parallelization of the permutation test.
-Execution time for 9999 permutations of ICHOICE=4 with 1000*1000 is about 16s
+Execution time for 9999 permutations of ICHOICE=4 with NxM= 1000*1000 is 15.5s with 12 threads on Ubuntu laptop.
-with 12 threads.
-Looks like standard serial compilation gives 352s.
-Some of this may be the optimization level.
+Standard serial compilation took 356s.
+Some of this may be the compiler optimization level.
+Redo with the same O1 optimization => 111.2s.
+So OpenMP speed-up of 7.2, and speed-up factor of 23 wrt yesterday.
+The optimization part looks like a factor of 3.2.
+O1 is minimal optimization - so may be some room for improvement here too.